CORBmx/l5-template-manager/README.md

 # CORB TEMPLATE MANAGER

-A database templates compiler for laravel 5
+A database template compiler for laravel 5

 ## Installation